Mrt134/Experimental/1.0luminadocumentation/testintro.rst

 The system tray is located in the right portion of the panel.
 Any applications that register a tray icon will appear in this area.
-For example, on a PC-BSD system, icons will appear for Life Preserver, Mount Tray, and Update Manager.
+For example, on a TrueOS system, icons will appear for Life Preserver, Mount Tray, and Update Manager.
 Click or right-click an icon to interact with that application directly.
 The current system time shown by the clock is in the default format for the current locale.
 If you click the clock